3093FengMing/VaultPatcher/README_en_us.md

 ### Stack Depth

-The stack depth is used for more accurate matching classes in the stack, for example, in the following stack:
+The stack depth is used for more accurate matching classes in the stack.
+For example:

 ```
 java.base/java.lang.Thread.getStackTrace(Thread.java:1610),